 If you’ve been in a car accident, you may be wondering how long a personal injury settlement takes—particularly if you are having difficulty paying for medical care or affording other expenses associated with your accident.
 Pressing medical bills and optimism about how your recovery will go can make you impatient to settle your case as quickly as possible, perhaps even for less than you need to adequately pay for your damages.

 However, it may take months—or in some cases, even years—to obtain an appropriate settlement.
 It all depends on the details of your case and the severity of your injury.
-An experienced personal injury lawyer will be able to resolve your case as efficiently as possible without compromising on your settlement.
+An experienced Austin car accident lawyer will be able to resolve your case as efficiently as possible without compromising on your settlement.

-We’ve created a infographic to help visualize this question and the case process.
+We’ve created an infographic to help visualize this question and the case process.

 Here are some of the circumstances that can affect the length of your case and what you can expect for your auto accident settlement timeline.